-My nephew got married last week to his beautiful bride, the love of his life.
+My nephew was married last week to his beautiful bride, the love of his life.
 The one, above all other, that has captured his heart forever.
-They pledged their love to each other for a lifetime, committing to work things out through thick and thin, supporting each other as they each pursue developing the substantial gifts and skills they each have.

 Warm hearts shone bright through the frigid day.
 Even the frozen pipes at the reception venue thawed a full 15 minutes before the wedding started!
 (Though I suspect it wasn’t love that thawed them, but good old fashioned heaters!)